mrpwhite/comps_and_widgets_inc_ember/README.md

 ##Once you have the repo locally on you machine, open three terminal windows.
 ###In Window 1 - start rails server on localhost:3000
-- cd in rails app
+- cd into rails app
 - bin/rails server --binding 0.0.0.0

 ###In Window 2 - drop, migrate and seed db
-- cd in rails app and run the following command
-`rails db:drop && rails db:migrate && rails db:seed`
+- cd into rails app and run the following command `rails db:drop && rails db:migrate && rails db:seed`

 ###In Window 3 - Start Ember server on localhost:4200